amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

 Payload is the container
 of the DATA that you pass
-to the VUEX ACTION
-or mutation etc.
+to the VUEX ACTION or mutation etc.
 It is JUST A TERM.
 VUEX likes to call it PAYLOAD. it could be BOX, CONTAINER, HEIDI..
 Being VUEX a "store"
-like a place where you store stuff payload is like stuff, so you send the pack with the data inserted in the VUE form to the "store".
+like a place where you store stuff, payload is like its stuff, so you send the pack of stuff with the data coming from the VUE form to the "store".

 The pack is called payload